apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/primer.md

 It should be noted that one form of data change not yet supported by AsterixDB is in-place data modification (_update_).
 Currently, only insert and delete operations are supported; update is not.
-To achieve the effect of an update, two statements are currently needed---one to delete the old record from the dataset where it resides, and another to insert the new replacement record (with the same primary key but with different field values for some of the associated data content).
+To achieve the effect of an update, two statements are currently needed---one to delete the old object from the dataset where it resides, and another to insert the new replacement object (with the same primary key but with different field values for some of the associated data content).

 ### Upserting Data  ###
-In addition to loading, querying, inserting, and deleting data, AsterixDB supports upserting records using the AQL _upsert_ statement.
+In addition to loading, querying, inserting, and deleting data, AsterixDB supports upserting objects using the AQL _upsert_ statement.

 The following example deletes the chirp with chirpId = 20 (if one exists) and inserts the new chirp with chirpId = 20 by user "SwanSmitty" to the ChirpMessages dataset.
 The two